Seeds of Solidarity Funding Drive

 $75.00

-One ticket is admission for 1 person.
-Children under 12 are admitted for free.
+One ticket is admission for 2 people.
+Children under 16 are admitted with an adult for free.

 Please note the going rate for wholesale marigold heads typically costs between $0.70-$1.00 per head.
-We anticipate each participant to be going home with at least 200-300 marigold heads.
+We anticipate each group to be going home with at least 300 marigold heads.

 View Event →